-Requalification of personnel for data collection may also take place by technical justification, TJ, based on inspections performed in the current 5-year period.
+Requalification of personnel for data collection may also be performed by technical justification, TJ, based on inspections performed in the current 5-year period.
 One condition is, however, that SQC is provided with signed inspection protocols compiled and verified by the responsible level 3.
+Calibration shall as a minimum consist of a basic calibration.
 Such an extension would in this case be valid for 5 years as from the latest inspection date referred to.